Zinc oxide (On the skin)

-Aveeno Baby Essential Daily Care, Boudreaux's Butt Paste, DermacinRx Therazole Pak, Desitin Maximum Strength Original, Desitin Original, Desitin Rapid Relief Creamy, Dr. Smith's Diaper, Good Neighbor Pharmacy Diaper Rash Creamy, Good Neighbor Pharmacy Zinc Oxide, Good Sense Diaper Rash, Johnson's Baby First Touch Gift Set, Johnson's Bathtime, Johnson's Take Along Pack, Kendall Soothing Ointment, Leader Diaper Rash OintmentThere may be other brand names for this medicine.
+Aveeno Baby Essential Daily Care, Boudreaux's Butt Paste, DermacinRx Therazole Pak, Desitin Maximum Strength Original, Desitin Original, Desitin Rapid Relief Creamy, Dr. Smith's Diaper, Good Neighbor Pharmacy Diaper Rash Creamy, Good Neighbor Pharmacy Zinc Oxide, Good Sense Diaper Rash, Johnson's Baby First Touch Gift Set, Johnson's Bathtime, Johnson's Tiny Traveler, Kendall Soothing Ointment, Leader Diaper Rash OintmentThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:Do not use this medicine if your child has had an allergic reaction to zinc oxide.
 Do not use on deep or puncture wounds, cuts, or infections.

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - Follow the instructions on the medicine label if you are using this medicine without a prescription.

 - Use this medicine only on your skin.
 Rinse it off right away if it gets on a cut or scrape.
 Do not get the medicine in your eyes, nose, or mouth.

 - Wash your hands with soap and water before and after you use this medicine.

 - Clean the baby's diaper area with mild soap and water.
 Allow the skin to dry before you apply the medicine and put on a new diaper.